chrisstarburst/starburst-sandbox/README.md

 With BIAC we are able to seperate the Data Product metadata permissions from the data access permissions.
 We will first define what our data scientists can do with a data product and in a later step we will define the access to the dataset.

-Step 1: Navigate to Roles and priviledges
+Step 1: Navigate to Roles and privileges
-Step 2: Click the Create role button
-Step 3: Click the Add privileges button
+Step 2: Click the Details button on the datascience role Step 3: Click the Add privileges button

 ![Add Data Procduct privileges to the data_science role  ](images/security-priv-1.png)